AhmadBaraWirayudha/HVAC-Load-Equipment-Selector/README.md

 - occupancy load,
 - solar gain contribution.

-### 2. Heating Load Calculation
+### Heating Load Calculation
-The tool can also estimate heating demand using the major heat loss terms, such as:
+The tool can also estimate heating demand using the main heat loss terms, such as:

-- transmission loss through building envelope,
+- transmission loss through the building envelope,
 - infiltration heat loss,
 - ventilation heating load,
 - zone or room heating demand.

-### 3. Airflow Requirement Calculation
+### Airflow Requirement Calculation
-The project supports airflow sizing based on the calculated load and design assumptions, including:
+Airflow sizing is based on the calculated load and design assumptions, including:

 - supply air volume requirement,
 - return air estimation,